kvarak/dnd/docs/_Classes/alchemist.md

 ### Bomb trap
 You can set up a bomb to explode when someone moves past or over it.
 This is done with a tripwire, a buried mine or any other trap construction appropriate for the location.

 You set it up in 1 minute, and you can have a number of traps up to your intelligence modifier at one time.
 When a creature of Small size or larger moves at the spot where your trap is set, it must make a Dexterity saving throw.
 On a failed save the creature takes full damage from the bomb, or half as much on a successful save.
-A creature can detect the presence of a trapped bomb with a Perception check opposed by your Stealth check.
+A creature can detect the presence of a trapped bomb with a Perception check opposed by your Intelligence (Sleight of hand) check.

 ### Clotting Agent
 You have developed a serum that protects you from harm.
 Your maximum hp increases by half your Alchemist level (rounded up.)